Ronald Heifetz

 Ronald Heifetz (born February 7, 1951) is an academic and author.
-He is the King Hussein bin Talal Senior Lecturer in Public Leadership, Founding Director of the Center for Public Leadership at Harvard Kennedy School at Harvard University, and co-founder of Cambridge Leadership Associates.
+He is the Hussein bin Talal Senior Lecturer in Public Leadership, Founding Director of the Center for Public Leadership at Harvard Kennedy School at Harvard University, and co-founder of Cambridge Leadership Associates.

 Formerly a clinical instructor in psychiatry at Harvard Medical School, Heifetz works with leaders in government, nonprofits, and business.
 His work on adaptive leadership has garnered attention in educational fields.
 Named "case-in-point" (CIP) teaching, this method focuses on implementing aspects of Heifetz's work within the class itself.
 CIP has four main distinctions: 1) authority does not equal leadership, 2) understanding the difference between technical and adaptive challenges, 3) Power (of the individual) vs. progress, and 4) Personality (of the individual) vs. presence (skills & practice).
-The University of Minnesota, University of San Diego, and the Kansas Leadership Center use CIP practices in their work.